-The Group is conducting a nine well drilling programme with its farm-out partners.
+The Group is conducting a nine well drilling programme with its joint venture partner, Origin.
 The details are as follows:

-- Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns. - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.
+- Origin will pay for the remaining costs for the first five wells with original cost estimates at A\$64 million for the five wells and will fund any cost overruns. - Origin to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest. - Origin to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.